danielboots/fytletic/README.md

 Throughout my project, I used various sources for media - The content such as stock images for the website were taken from envato elements to which i have a subscription.

+* Gym images and inspiration for dummy data from:  https://generationiron.com/5-best-gyms-world-need-train-die/

 ### **Code Snippets**

 * **NavBar** - MDBootstrap -https://mdbootstrap.com/docs/jquery/navigation/navbar/